tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 12/24/2022

 Happy Christmas Eve!
 I'm back.
 I think I am doing to much instead of letting the Bootstrap work.
 Today I was having an issue with how I was view the distance between the elements on my page versus the actual distance (which gets in the way often).
 I know their is a measured distance, but if that measurement doesn't match the Figma file image, I obsess over fixing it.
 That when I searched more information about applying the margin top and bottom to the parent element versus the child element.
 I was reminded about **collaspsing margins**.
 Yup.
 That's why padding is sometimes the better option.
 Thank God for Stack Overflow.
+I've also decided to put in my own margin and padding instead of adding new values to Bootstrap margin and padding classes.
+I finised the Features Home and About sections.
+Tomorrow I will work on the Careers section.

 Resources: